traject/traject/doc/batch_execution.md

 you use jruby 1.7.x.

-Especially when running under a cron job, it can be difficult to set things up so traject runs under jruby.
+Especially when running under a cron job, it can be difficult to set things up so traject runs under jruby -- and then when you add bundler into it, things can get positively byzantine.
+It's not you, this gets confusing.

 It can sometimes be useful to create a wrapper script for traject that takes care of making sure it's running under the right ruby